SaedulH/Mini-Game-1---Flappy-Bird/README.md

 - Introduction into 2D Sprite Art.

 ## Gameplay
+Press Space/Left Click to thrust the player upwards, avoid the obstacles for as long as possible.

 Clone and build this project in Unity to Play:
 ### 🔗 `https://github.com/SaedulH/Mini-Game-1---Flappy-Bird.git`